• About Texas Travel Talk

 Palo Duro Canyon State Park

 The Texas Panhandle has a gorgeous state park, and I’ve been!!
-This state park is referred to as the Grand Canyon of Texas, and I can attest.
+I can attest that This state park is called the Grand Canyon of Texas.
 It’s also where I zipped my first zip line.
 Zipping over the canyon was surreal!

 Caddo Lake State Park